wirekraken/ESP8266-Websockets-LED/README.md

 ## Features
 * Synchronization between all connected devices
-* Desktop and mobile interface
+* Desktop and mobile Web interface
 * Сhoosing themes
 * Brightness adjustment
 * Loop duration adjustment
-* Color change.
-(Thanks to [NC22](https://github.com/NC22/HTML5-Color-Picker) for the colorpicker)
+* Color change (thanks to [NC22](https://github.com/NC22/HTML5-Color-Picker) for the colorpicker)
 * Selection of different effects (more will be added)

 ## Hardware
 * ESP8266-based board
 * Addressable LED strip (WS2811, WS2812, WS2812B)
 * 100 to 500 Ohm resistor (preferably)
-* 3.3V to 5V power supply (you can be powered directly from ESP, but the diodes will "flicker")
+* 3.3V to 5V power supply (if you have a strip <60 leds, you can be powered directly from ESP, but the diodes can "flicker")

 #### Wiring diagram
 ![scheme](images/wiring-diagram.jpg)